 Comments/Issues:

 There was a concern voiced that a simple majority vote to be taken for full staffing after the standards have been approved by the EC but not yet ratified does not offer the protection that is intended.
+[GML: I don’t agree.
+Assuming there is a super-majority for the standards, providing a simple majority for the procedural step of full staffing is appropriate.
+It would not be appropriate to introduce super-majority into any procedural steps.
+That is a slippery slope and should be avoided at all costs].
 Some EC members may not agree to vote on a business standard without the corresponding need for full staffing as part of the question to ensure that full staffing will take place to address any potential exposures.
 With the language the way it is written, it may result in business standards not being approved - not because the business standards are not acceptable, but because there is no assurance that they won’t move forward in the process without the technical implementation defined.
 It may be best addressed if the vote of the standard was a multi-part motion that included the need for full staffing.
 As such, the EC members would know when voting on the standard that it would or would not go through the full staffing process to ensure that the technical implementation would be defined before any ratification would take place.
+[GML: It seems to me simple enough for the crafting of the motion on standard(s) to be something like “we are going to take 2 votes - the first vote is to require full-staffing on the standards under consideration in our second vote.
+The first vote will be simple majority, the second vote will be super-majority” That way people who want to assure full-staffing can vote in favor of the first vote knowing that it will apply once the second vote is taken.
+In this way no “gap” can emerge unintentionally.

 If changes are made to use multipart motions by the EC to adopt business practice standards subject to full staffing, then a simple majority vote to reverse the full staffing decision may not be commensurate with the original super majority vote.
 The full multi-part motion should be reversed – which would require a super majority vote, after which another motion could be made to adopt the standard by the EC with no such provision in the motion that required full staffing.
+[GML: See above]